publicstringapps/clinch-core/README.md

 ---

-## 📖 API Reference
+## 6. API Reference

-### Buyer Client (`ClinchCore`)
+### 6.1 `ClinchCore` (Buyer Client)

 #### `new ClinchCore(config)`
-*   `config.registryUrl` *(string)*: Override default dynamic configuration resolution for local testing.
+*   `config.registryUrl` *(string)*: Optional.
+Direct override pointing to a local development registry.
-*   `config.timeoutMs` *(number)*: Connection timeout limit (Default: `5000`ms).
+*   `config.timeoutMs` *(number)*: Network connection timeout limit (Default: `5000`ms).

 #### `async initialize(cachedToken?)`
-Authenticates the node on the network, completes Identity-Bound PoW, and connects the WebSocket.
+Resolves network configurations, computes Proof-of-Work proof, and opens active WebSocket channels.
 *   `cachedToken` *(string)*: Optional.
-Re-use an existing network token to bypass PoW calculations on restart.
+Pastes a previous registry authorization token to skip PoW calculations on startup.

 #### `async negotiate(address, constraints)`
-Launches a cryptographic session handshake.
+Initializes the cryptographic handshake with a seller.
 Returns `sessionId`.
-*   `address` *(string)*: Target seller address.
-Must include the protocol mode prefix (e.g., `ANP/C.amazon.anp`).
+*   `address` *(string)*: Target address formatted strictly as `PROTOCOL_MODE.domain` (e.g., `ANP/C.amazon.anp`).
-*   `constraints` *(ConstraintVector)*: Must include `max_budget` (number) and `item` (string).
+*   `constraints` *(ConstraintVector)*: Schema requiring `max_budget` (number) and `item` (string).

 #### `exportSessionState(sessionId)` / `importSessionState(serializedData)`
-Serializes the active session—including the ephemeral cryptographic keys, current turn, and LLM context parameters—to a JSON string.
-Used to scale instances horizontally, survive pod restarts, or pick up negotiations across async callback windows.
+Serializes or de-serializes all in-flight state for a given session, including ephemeral Ed25519 keys, state metrics, and local sandbox parameters, into an exchangeable JSON string.

 #### `buildAgentPrompt(sessionId, incomingMessage)`
-Returns a highly-optimized, state-aware string to pass to an external LLM as a System Prompt.
-Ensures the LLM outputs strict JSON matching the protocol rules.
+Assembles a contextual, structure-compliant system prompt for external LLMs to ensure compliant JSON execution.

 #### `async sendCounter(sessionId, price, reason)`
-Signs and dispatches a counter-offer to the seller via the Registry proxy.
+Signs and dispatches a standard counter-offer to the seller endpoint.

 #### `async exitSession(sessionId)`
-Closes the active connection and generates a single-use re-engagement Callback token.
+Stops the live execution channel and requests a callback token.

-#### `async sandbox(config)`
-Initializes the edge-AI execution context, downloads the GGUF, and auto-listens.

 ---

-### Seller Client (`ClinchSeller`)
+### 6.2 `ClinchSeller` (Seller Client)

 #### `new ClinchSeller(config)`
-*   `config.privateKeyHex` *(string)*: The Ed25519 private key generated from the Clinch Dashboard.
-Used to cryptographically authenticate endpoint updates.
+*   `config.privateKeyHex` *(string)*: The permanent Ed25519 private key generated via the registration interface.
 *   `config.registryUrl` *(string)*: Optional.
-Overrides Registry configuration resolution for local testing.
+Point to a dev registry for local testing.

 #### `async registerEndpoint(record)`
-Publishes the seller's DNS-style record to the Registry so buyers can discover and route to it.
-Signed locally via the Ed25519 identity key.
+Locally signs and publishes dynamic endpoint mappings and categories to the discovery registry.

-#### `verifyBuyerSignature(payload, signatureHex, pubKeyHex)`
+#### `verifyBuyerSignature(payload, signatureHex, buyerPubKeyHex)`
-Returns `boolean`.
-Cryptographically verifies that incoming counter-offers were signed by the exact ephemeral session key generated by the buyer during the handshake.
+Verifies that the provided turn payload matches the cryptographic signature produced by the session's ephemeral public key.

 ---

-## 🔏 Cryptographic Guarantees
+## 7. Cryptographic Properties

-Clinch operates on a strictly zero-trust model.
+Clinch relies entirely on zero-trust cryptography to maintain buyer privacy and seller authenticity:

-1. **Identity-Bound PoW**: Buyer challenge hashes include the client's `pubKey`, making outsourcing/bot-farming mathematically impossible.
-2. **Ed25519 Seller Authority**: Seller endpoints and capabilities are updated via Ed25519 signatures, completely decoupling the control plane (Dashboard) from the data plane (Server).
+1. **Proof-of-Work Binding**: The PoW challenge solution includes the client's public key hash, ensuring challenges cannot be pre-computed or farmed.
-3. **Ephemeral Sessions**: `negotiate()` generates an ephemeral Session Key.
-This key signs every individual message.
-If a session key is compromised, your global identity remains secure, and historical session logs remain completely un-linkable.
+2. **Ephemeral Session Keypairs**: Calling `negotiate()` generates a single-use keypair (`nacl.sign.keyPair()`).
+This ephemeral key signs every message sent within the session context.
+In the event of a key compromise, your permanent global identity remains secure, and historical session logs are completely unlinkable.
-4. **Anonymity Proxy**: Counter-offers are routed strictly through the Registry.
-The seller never logs the buyer's IP address.
+3. **Decoupled Verification**: Agreement artifacts are sequentially co-signed by the buyer's session key, the seller's verified identity key, and countersigned by the active registry key.
+This provides independent verification offline using only the registry's public key chain.